ameeraarfaa/card-game/README.md

 - **2_players_w_string_number.txt**: A 2-player game pack containing string values (e.g., "one" instead of 1).

 ## Testing
-All test files are located in the testing folder.
-Each test file corresponds to a specific class to ensure comprehensive unit testing.
+**All test files are located in the 'test' folder.** Each test file corresponds to a specific class to ensure comprehensive unit testing.
 - **CardTest.java**: Contains unit tests for the Card class.
 - **CardDeckTest.java**: Contains unit tests for the CardDeck class.
 - **PlayerTest.java**: Contains unit tests for the Player class.